kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 4. Under the **Program** page the KRL program files are available

-##### Update and upload configuration files
+#### Update and upload configuration files

-Several files required for RSI can be found in the [`kuka-external-control-sdk`](https://github.com/kroshu/kuka-external-control-sdk) repository, located in
+Several files required for RSI can be found in the [`kuka-external-control-sdk`](https://github.com/kroshu/kuka-external-control-sdk) repository, located in the `kuka_external_control_sdk/krc_setup/iiqka_os2` directory:

-- the `kuka_external_control_sdk/iiqka_os2/krl/SensorInterface` directory:
-  - `ros_rsi.src`: This contains the KRL program that starts external control.
-The program contains a movement to the (0, -90, 90, 0, 0, 0) position, as the first motion instruction in a KRL program must define an unambiguous starting position.
-The goal position might be modified if necessary, the other parts of the program should be left unchanged.
+- `Program/RSI/rsi_joint_pos.src`: This contains the KRL program that starts external control with 4 ms cycle time.
+- `Program/RSI/rsi_helper.dat` and `Program/RSI/rsi_helper.src`: These are used for configuring the RSI context based on the current robot position.
-  - `ros_rsi.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
-It can be modified for example to add filtering behaviour, but this is not recommended and should be implemented on the client side instead.
+- `RobotSensorInterface/Context/ros_rsi.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
+It can be modified for example to add GPIO handling ([See further documentation on this here](#io-configuration)), or to add filtering behaviour, but that is not recommended and should be implemented on the client side instead.
   - RSI context files for KSS systems (RSI < 6.0.0) are currently not importable to iiQWorks.Sim.
-- and the `kuka_external_control_sdk/kss/krl/SensorInterface` directory, since the iiQKA.OS2 driver uses the same messages as the older KSS system:
-  - `rsi_ethernet.xml`: specifies the data transferred via RSI and contains the IP configuration of the client machine:
+- `RobotSensorInterface/Ethernet_configuration/rsi_ethernet.xml`: specifies the data transferred via RSI and contains the IP configuration of the client machine:
   - The `IP_NUMBER` tag should be modified so that it corresponds to the IP address previously added for your (real-time) PC.
   - The `PORT` might be left as it is (59152), but can be also changed if a different port is to be used on the client machine.

 Upload files to the controller:

 1. Connect to the KRC with iiQWorks.Sim
 2. Log in as **Expert** or **Administrator** on the controller and change the operation mode to **T1**.
-3. Import the `ros_rsi.src` file to `Program` folder under **Program** page in iiQWorks.Sim.
+3. Import the `rsi_joint_pos.src`, `rsi_helper.dat` and `rsi_helper.src` files to `Program` folder under **Program** page in iiQWorks.Sim.
-4. Import the `ros_rsi.rsix` file under **Context** field in the **Home** page.
+4. Import the `rsi_joint_pos.rsix` file under **Context** field in the **Home** page.
 5. Import the `rsi_ethernet.xml` file under **Ethernet configurations** field in the **Home** page.
 6. Move to the **Configuration** page and deploy the configuration.

-### Configuration
+## Configuration

-Important to note that for the iiQKA.OS2 you can use the same RSI driver as for the KSS OS.
+Important to note that for the iiQKA.OS2 you can use the same RSI driver as for the KSS OS, as they use the same [SDK implementation](https://github.com/kroshu/kuka-external-control-sdk/tree/master/kuka_external_control_sdk/kss).

-#### Startup configuration
+### Startup configuration

 The following configuration files are available in the `config` directory of the package: